-- Cobra Commander is, much like many of his other incarnations, a pure evil lunatic in this mini-series created to make a more realistic take on the franchise.
-As the leader of the terrorist group Cobra, the Commander is a power-hungry madman obsessed with bringing America to its knees, and kicks the story off by blowing up the Golden Gate Bridge and the many innocents on it.
-Going on to try and steal the United States Constitution, the Commander's ultimate plan is to drop the Omega Black virus onto a highly-populated city, which will painfully rot the bodies of the millions infected by it before melting their brains, at which point he will blackmail other cities to cow to his whims.
-When the Joes show up to stop him, the Commander attempts to simply launch as many nukes as possible as he makes his retreat.
-Despite his seemingly-benevolent attitude toward his minions, this is completely thrown out the window when he is revealed to ruthlessly execute anyone who fails him, even animals, and goes a murder spree of his own soldiers for the pettiest of reasons.
-Though slightly implied to have a tragic backstory and many claims of well-intentioned goals, Cobra Commander is ultimately shown to be a remorseless and deranged tyrant with nothing but greed and evil itself driving him.
+- Cobra Commander is a self-serving sociopath masquerading as a well-intentioned revolutionary.
+As the leader of the terrorist group Cobra, the Commander is a power-hungry madman obsessed with bringing America to its knees, and kicks the story off by blowing up the Golden Gate Bridge and the many civilians on it.
+The Commander's ultimate plan is to drop the Omega Black virus onto a highly-populated city, which will horrifically melt millions of innocent people, at which point he will blackmail other cities to cow to his whims.
+When his plans are thwarted, the Commander attempts to simply launch as many nukes as possible as he makes his retreat.
+Despite his supposedly benevolent attitude toward his minions, the Commander shows his true colors as he ruthlessly executes anyone who fails him, even animals, and goes on a murder spree of his own soldiers for the slightest of reasons, showing himself to be just a petty, raging bully given power.

 - Firefly is a mercenary-turned-Cobra agent who takes joy in classical music and blowing things up.
 After bombing the Golden Gate bridge in Cobra's name, killing dozens, Firefly derails a train and executes the surviving passengers with a gun to steal supplies which he uses to take over an oil rig whose staff he massacres.
 Firefly murders anyone who tries to approach the rig, and later mocks a Joe over the fact that Firefly killed the man's girlfriend in a previous job.

-- Future Noir: In this non-canon, alternate universe, the sociopathic Dr. Mindbender is portrayed as far worse than his mainstream counterpart.
+- Future Noir, written by Andy Schmidt: In this non-canon, alternate universe, the sociopathic Dr. Mindbender is portrayed as far worse than his mainstream counterpart.
 Mindbender performs horrifying experiments on numerous innocents, including children, who are drawn into the cult of Cobra.
 These experiments leave them as hideous monsters in constant agony that he uses to kill anyone who defies Cobra.
 With raving fanaticism for his leader, Serpentor, Mindbender plans to spread a toxin countrywide that will turn all it infects into monstrous and mangled beasts in order to leave only the "pureness" of the Cobra cult to exist in the world.
-Commiting his crimes for science and misanthropy, Mindbender stood out as a wicked monster who more than made up for the relatively low quantity his crimes with the sheer monstrosity of said crimes.
+Commiting his crimes For Science! and misanthropy, Mindbender stood out as a wicked monster who more than made up for the relatively low quantity his crimes with the sheer monstrosity of said crimes.

 - Sigma 6: Cobra Commander is as bombastically villainous as always, and despite the heavy censorship of this series, stands out as a purely evil warlord.
 Using "Thor's Hammer" to obliterate the G.I.
 Joe base of operations, the Commander then attempts to use "Thor's Hammer" to carve off the entire East Coast of America so as to invade it and create his own country, uncaring of the massive casualties that would ensue.
 The Commander pulls off a variety of other terrorist acts that endanger many innocent people—all while threatening the lives of his minions and command council for the slightest of failures—and reaches the apex of his evil when he unveils the Terrordrome.
 Using the Terrordrome, the Commander throws all of Earth's weather into catastrophic conditions, causing floods and forest fires worldwide that endanger countless lives, and follows it up by threatening to leave entire countries in these conditions while revealing he has frozen all of the world's leaders alive to serve as trophies to his conquest.